Edmonton's economic agency could see reduced role, downsizing | CBC News

 Statement by EEDC CEO Derek Hudson regarding the EY Report made public today <a href="https://twitter.com/hashtag/yegcc?src=hash&ref_src=twsrc%5Etfw">#yegcc</a> <a href="https://twitter.com/hashtag/yeg?src=hash&ref_src=twsrc%5Etfw">#yeg</a> <a href="https://t.co/QYRJWjpFHR">https://t.co/QYRJWjpFHR</a> <a href="https://t.co/Xh0uFUPOyV">pic.twitter.com/Xh0uFUPOyV</a>—@EEDC

-Hudson also noted that the EEDC employs 1400 full time, part time and program employees.
+Hudson also noted EEDC employs 1,400 full time, part time and program employees.

 The group has boosted the city's GDP BY $850 million over the last four years, he said.